 Upon Arriving at UC Denver

-All new international students in F or J visa classification, including any transfers from other institutions within the US, are required to attend a mandatory Check-In & Essentials Session.
-For more information and to sign up for a session now visit the Check-In & Essentials page.
+All new international students in F or J visa classification, including any transfers from other institutions within the US, are required to attend a mandatory International Student Orientation.
+For more information and to sign up for a session now visit the International Student Orientation page.

 You will have a second hold, a college advising hold, on your account as well.
 This will be released when you “meet” with your academic advisor.
 You can “meet” with your academic advisor by email, phone or in person.
 Your academic advisor in your department can ensure that you register for the right classes to stay on schedule.
 Part of the visa requirements is to make progress towards your degree.
 Starting off “on the right foot” makes it much easier.